what should

-Take Back Trust is here to help you navigate this unpredictable time.
+Take Back Trust is here to help you navigate this rapidly shifting moment.

 1.